-After giving your proposal much consideration, I have deemed it appropriate for you to come and join me in Hollow Creek.
-There is great need of my financial expertise in this town, and it's a refreshing change from Boston—not overwhelmingly large (where I might face too much competition), but not despairingly small, either.
-Things are certainly never dull around here!
+After giving your proposal serious consideration, I have deemed it appropriate for you to come and join me in Hollow Creek.
+There is great need of my financial expertise in this town, and it's a refreshing change from Boston.
+It is not overwhelming in size, but not despairingly small, either.
+Things are never dull around here!

 My only concern is that it may be too rough for you.
-You, my dear, are a very refined lady, despite your familiarity with the most unpleasant of medical procedures and situations.
+You are a very refined lady, despite your familiarity with the most unpleasant of medical procedures.
 There are some things here I should hate for you to witness or be a part of, but I have decided that so long as you are never unaccompanied, you should be able to navigate around Hollow Creek's more unsavory portions.
-If we are indeed to be married, it would be foolish to prolong your coming here any further; at some point, you must become accustomed to this terrain because I plan to raise our family here.
-Besides, I'm a man of very great importance in this town, and I hate to think how they would get along without me now!
+As we are indeed to be married, it would be foolish to prolong your coming here any further; at some point, you must become accustomed to this terrain because I plan to raise our family here.

 Please find enclosed the fare for your ticket.
 I'll do my part to take care of our finances from now on.
-Ask at the station when the next train is scheduled to come through Mesa—that's the closest one to Hollow Creek—and send an express letter to me with that date.
+Ask at the station when the next train is scheduled to come through Mesa, and send an express letter to me with that date.
 If possible, I will come to meet you.
 If not, I shall arrange for a coach to escort you.

-With the skepticism and discouragement of various townspeople still ringing in her ears, Maura had boarded the Mesa-bound train at the end of October.
-It had taken her little more than a week to settle her affairs in Boston (pack up the house, make sure her father's hospital was in good hands, etc), and she had packed all her worldly possessions into five pieces of luggage that lay stacked above her head in a private, luxurious train compartment.
-In spite of the fact that Garrett had conspicuously failed to mention any openings in Hollow Creek for a woman with medical experience, Maura felt extremely optimistic about her future, and excited for what lay ahead.
-She hoped that she would be leaving small-mindedness behind her, along with the crowds and the greed that she was starting to assume came with all big cities like Boston.
-The journey out West was long, and Maura occasionally felt restless, but more often than not she was too upbeat to get down about it.
-This train was carrying her to Garrett, to a new land, to happiness.
+With the skepticism of various townspeople still ringing in her ears, Maura boarded the Mesa-bound train at the end of September.
+It had taken her little more than a month to settle her affairs in Boston, and she had packed all her worldly possessions into five pieces of luggage which lay stacked above her head in a private, luxurious train compartment.
+In spite of the fact that Garrett had conspicuously failed to mention any openings in Hollow Creek for a woman with medical experience, Maura felt optimistic about her future and excited for what lay ahead.
+She hoped that she would be leaving small-mindedness behind her, along with the crowds and the greed that she assumed came with all big cities like Boston.
+The journey out West was long, and Maura felt restless at times, but more often than not she was too upbeat to get down.
+This train was carrying her to Garrett, to a new adventure, to happiness.

-Her welcome to Arizona was a mixed bag of good and bad; or, at least, that's how it seemed initially.
-A porter helped Maura off the train with her bags, but a quick look through the crowds proved that Garrett had been unable to meet her.
+Her welcome to Arizona was a mixed bag; or, at least, that's how it seemed initially.
+A porter helped Maura off the train with her luggage, but a quick look through the crowds proved that Garrett had been unable to meet her.
 She had to admit that this was disappointing.
-It had been nearly a full year since she had seen him, and it hurt that he hadn't felt it worthy of his time to pick her up from the station.
-Don't think that, she quickly scolded herself.
+It had been almost a full year since she had seen him, and it hurt that he hadn't felt it worthy of his time to pick her up from the station.
+But she was quick to scold herself: Don't think of it that way.
 He must be very busy with work.
 I should be glad!
 I should feel fortunate to have such a successful fiancé.

 "Excuse me, ma'am," he said, trying to suppress a grin.
 "Are you Miss Maura Isles?"

 Relief flooded through her.
 "Why, yes!
-Did Garrett send you?"
+Did Mr. Fairfield send you?"

-"Mr. Fairfield sends his regrets," the man said, reaching for Maura's bags.
-"He's been working mighty hard lately and said he just couldn't get away today.
-Asked me to come pick you up, and I said it'd sure be a pleasure."
+"Your fiancee sends his regrets," the man said, reaching for Maura's bags.
+"He's been working mighty hard and said he just couldn't get away today.
+Asked me to come pick you up, and I said it'd be a pleasure."

 "How did you know who I was?"
-Maura asked curiously, following him to his horse and buggy.
+Maura asked, following him to his horse and buggy.